zanderlx/Rainbow-Radio/README.md

 The project is still incomplete so the program will most likely freeze.
 To exit the applicaton, click the *STOP* button on IntelliJ.

 ## Release History
+* 1.1.0
+  * Added Distributed File System
+  * Added ability to search the DFS
+  * Added ability to play songs obtained from the DFS
 * 1.0.0
   * Version 1 released
 * 0.1.5